scarsty/mlcc/readme.md

-# NB Library
+# MLCC Library

-NB library is very NB.
+MLCC is a set of C++ libraries.

+MLCC means Multi-layer Ceramic Capacitors.

 All libraries are of standard C++ 11 and of cross platforms.